saptarshihalder/NoC/README.md

 # No_C

-No C is a custom made language interpreter made in C. With no use and very bulky with basic functionalities and very similar to python.
-I made this to learn about enumeration,Preprocessor Directives and Memory allocation better
+No C is a custom made language interpreter made in C. With no use and very bulky with basic functionalities and clunky keywords.
+I made this to learn about enumeration, Preprocessor Directives and Memory allocation better